mvivirito/vdm1-advanced-data-management/README.md

 # vdm1-advanced-data-management
-Performance assessment completed by Michael Vivirito for WGU's D191 Advanced Data Management class.
+---

+### Introduction

+I am currently working on my Bachelors in Computer Science at WGU and this project is for my Advanced Data Managemnt course.